 Backup and Restore Operations for Reporting Services

-This article provides an overview of all data files used in a Reporting Services installation and describes when and how you should back up the files.
+This topic provides an overview of all data files used in a Reporting Services installation and describes when and how you should back up the files.
 Developing a backup and restore plan for the report server database files is the most important part of a recovery strategy.
-However, a more complete recovery strategy would include backups of the encryption keys, custom assemblies or extensions, configuration files, and source files for reports.
+However, a more comprehensive recovery strategy would include backups of the encryption keys, custom assemblies or extensions, configuration files, and source files for reports and models.

 Backup and restore operations are often used to move all or part of a Reporting Services installation:

 If you are moving just the report server databases, you can use backup and restore or attach and detach to relocate the databases on a different SQL Server instance.
-For more information, see Moving the Report Server Databases to Another Computer (SSRS Native Mode).
+For more information, see Moving the Report Server Databases to Another Computer.

 Backing Up the Report Server Databases

-Because a report server is a stateless server, all application data is stored in the reportserver and reportservertempdb databases that run on an SQL Server Database Engine instance.
-You can back up the reportserver and reportservertempdb databases using one of the supported methods for backing up SQL Server databases.
-Here are some recommendations specific to the report server databases:
+Because a report server is a stateless server, all application data is stored in the reportserver and reportservertempdb databases that run on a SQL Server Database Engine instance.
+You can backup the reportserver and reportservertempdb databases using one of the supported methods for backing up SQL Server databases.
+Recommendations that are specific to the report server databases include the following:

 For more information about backup and recovery of SQL Server relational databases, see Back Up and Restore of SQL Server Databases.

-If your report server is in SharePoint mode, there are additional databases to be concerned with, including SharePoint configuration databases and the Reporting Services alerting database.
+If your SQL Server 2012 report server is in SharePoint mode, there are additional databases to be concerned with, including SharePoint configuration databases and the Reporting Services alerting database.
 In SharePoint mode, three databases are created for each Reporting Services service application.
 The reportserver, reportservertempdb, and dataalerting databases.
-For more information, see Backup and Restore Reporting Services SharePoint Service Applications
+For more information see Backup and Restore Reporting Services Service Applications

 Backing Up the Encryption Keys

-You should back up the encryption keys when you configure a Reporting Services installation for the first time.
-You should also back up the keys anytime you change the identity of the service accounts or rename the computer.
-For more information, see Back Up and Restore Reporting Services Encryption Keys.
+You should backup the encryption keys when you configure a Reporting Services installation for the first time.
+You should also backup the keys any time you change the identity of the service accounts or rename the computer.
+For more information, see Back Up and Restore Reporting Services Encryption Keys (SSRS Native Mode).
+For SharePoint mode report servers, see the “Key Management” section of Manage a Reporting Services Service Application.

 Backing Up the Configuration Files